alokrajiv/todoApp-MEANstack-/README.md

 # Todo Web App
 Simple todo App in MEAN Stack
-This actually simple tutorial for a MEAN App.
-With best practises and quick references.
+This is actually a simple tutorial for a MEAN App.
+With best practises and quick references it can be a quick refernce or glance to remeber base stuff on the stack.